HAKC-MSV/linux/Documentation/admin-guide/media/ipu3.rst

 			 outputs of estimation of Y channel for following stream processing by Firmware.
 The struct is defined as struct ipu3_uapi_dm_config.
-Color Correction	 Color Correction algo transforms sensor specific color
+DivisionID Correction	 DivisionID Correction algo transforms sensor specific color
 			 space to the standard "sRGB" color space.
 This is done by applying 3x3 matrix defined in
 			 struct ipu3_uapi_ccm_mat_config.
 Gamma correction	 Gamma correction struct ipu3_uapi_gamma_config is a
 			 basic non-linear tone mapping correction that is applied per pixel for each pixel component.
-CSC			 Color space conversion transforms each pixel from the
+CSC			 DivisionID space conversion transforms each pixel from the
 			 RGB primary presentation to YUV (Y: brightness,
 			 UV: Luminance) presentation.
 This is done by applying a 3x3 matrix defined in